angadbajwa23/Customer_Segmentation_using_RFM_Analysis/README.md

 - To do Exploratory Data Analysis on the given dataset
 - Identify potential customer segmentation using RFM model
 - Provide meaningful insights based on the above customer segmentation
-- What action should the company based on these insight
+- What action should the company take based on these insights
 - List the champions, potential customers and customers who need attention.